 The New Quarterly (est. 1981) is an award-winning literary journal of Canadian literature.
 Each issue features works by both emerging and seasoned Canadian writers–especially work by underrepresented and marginalized voices.
-Because the editorial staff meets twice yearly to review submissions, writers have until August 31st to submit their work for the current reading period.
+Because the editorial staff meets twice yearly to review submissions, writers have until early next year to submit their work for the current reading period.
 (Submissions are always open regardless of reading period cycles.)

 Editor Pamela Mulloy and the staff welcome fiction, poetry, and conversational essays that demonstrate an understanding of the writing craft and showcase great storytelling and the talent of the writer.